Can one object be hotter than another if they are at the same temperature? Explain.

-The 2013 Physics Grad Travel Award program will be divided into three time periods, and we anticipate making 5-7 awards during each period, pending the availability of funds.
+The 2014 Physics Grad Travel Award program will be divided into two time periods, and we anticipate making 5-7 awards during each period, pending the availability of funds.
 Applications must be submitted by the following dates:

 Applications will not be accepted for post-travel reimbursement, and the application must be received at least 30 days before the requested travel commences.
 Questions about deadlines and submissions should be directed to Professor Lance Cooper (email@example.com), associate head for graduate programs.

 Applications will be reviewed by a graduate student committee appointed by the associate head for graduate programs, and final decisions will be made by the associate head for graduate programs.
-Applicants will be informed of the final decisions by December 1 (for November 15 applications), April 1 (for May 15 applications), and August 1 (for July 15 applications).
+Applicants will be informed of the final decisions by Feb 15 (for February 1 applications), and September 15 (for September 1 applications).
 All decisions of the associate head are final.

 Review criteria include: